shravan97/festember_thoongaavanam/README.md

 The line ``` $h = mysqli_connect(); ``` will
-have to be changed in login.php , register.php
+have to be changed according to the MYSQL host ,   in the pages login.php , register.php
 and upload.php